Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Properties of Candidates on a Line

 \begin{nscenter}

 \end{nscenter}

-\begin{proof}[Proof of Lemma \ref{lem:alternatives-order}] We prove that Algorithm \ref{alg:order-finder} returns the correct order of the alternatives.
-Let $a$ and $b$ be two alternatives, and without loss of generality, assume that $x_a < x_b$.
-Let $R$ denote the set of all remaining alternatives $c$ such that $V_{a \succ b} \subseteq V_{a \succ c}$, and define $L$ as the rest of the alternatives.
+\begin{proof}[Proof of Lemma~\ref{lem:candidates-order}] We prove that Algorithm~\ref{alg:order-finder} returns the correct order of the candidates.
+Let $a$ and $b$ be two candidates and, without loss of generality, assume $x_a < x_b$.
+Let $R$ denote the set of all candidates $c$ such that $V_{a \succ b} \subseteq V_{a \succ c}$, and let $L$ be the remaining candidates.
 Note that $a \in L$ and $b \in R$.